Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 On the food side, fast-casual chains and cafes like Starbucks have launched reusable cup programs and are testing returnable take-out container systems.
 Starbucks also offers incentives for customers who bring their own reusable cups.

 Consumer goods giants have experimented with refill station pop-ups for dry goods and cleaning products.
-For example, Nestlé and Unilever partnered with Algramo on pilot programs where customers refill containers for everyday items like detergent, pet food, or coffee.
+For example, Nestlé and Unilever partnered with Algramo on pilot programs in which customers refill containers for everyday items such as detergent, pet food, and coffee.
 The results showed strong consumer interest, especially when cost savings were passed along.
-Algramo found that low-income shoppers saved 30–50% by buying just the amount they needed without paying for disposable packaging.
+Algramo found that low-income shoppers saved 30–50% by buying only what they needed, without paying for disposable packaging.

 Personal Care and Cosmetics

 This sector has quickly embraced refills to strengthen its sustainability image.
 Many cosmetics brands now offer stylish refillable cases for lipstick, moisturizer, or perfume.
-Customers buy a durable case once and then purchase cheaper refills (often in minimal packaging) going forward.
+Customers buy a durable case once, then purchase cheaper refills (often in minimal packaging) from then on.

 L’Occitane’s in-store refill fountains for soaps and shampoos cut plastic use by about 80% per refill.
 High-end brands like Kjaer Weis sell metal cosmetic compacts with replacement inserts.